emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - [ ] check readme

 ### Notes

+#### Personal
+**Murals**
+- lots of them don't have a title or even a description
+  - some have title empty, or as `Unknown` or `Untitled` -- going to change this when in R

+**Historic districts**
+- historic districts vs historic sites in the historic landmarks dataset -- right now I am just using text analysis to dig into the name of the property and see if `historic district` is in it, but there's actually a `category of property` variable --
+  - district for most, but site for some...
+  - also it is all caps sometimes and not some other times
+    - so we would have to at the very least lowercase it and then factorize it
+  - all `<chr>`
+- updates on requested data: still nothing from northwestern :( or the murals place :( -- that is why I've been exploring osm and UNC
+- ideas for exploring **historic districts** dataset:
+  - `area of significance` variable -- maybe do some text analysis to see what is most common with these~
+    - i wonder if this could widen the df -- like it's a list of factors... idk
+      - ex: `COMMERCE; EXPLORATION/SETTLEMENT; ARCHITECTURE; RELIGION`

 #### Methods available in tidygeocoder::geocode() (via claude):
 > osm (Nominatim) — Free, no API key.
 Rate-limited (~1 req/sec).
 Decent global coverage, less accurate for messy/partial addresses.
 Good for small batches.
 >